-The Alliance of Citizens for Edmonds supports responsible development that respects and complements the character of Edmonds.
+The Alliance of Citizens for Edmonds (ACE) supports responsible development that respects and complements the character of Edmonds.

 We attempt to provide citizens with accurate information about land use activities and actions that allow them to distinguish between fact and rhetoric so they can make informed decisions and provide relevant input to our elected leaders.

 Finally, we promote preservation of the natural environment of the City – its streams, trees, beaches, parks and open space.